alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 - Does the repetition preserve recognition as distinct from resonance?
 - Does the repetition preserve citation as distinct from general influence?
 - Does the repetition preserve the source-line as distinct from the field?
+- does the repetition recognize source as a citation event that point to a real date and self?

 If the repetition collapses these distinctions, it does not function as source repetition.